TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 ### Day 2 (Wednesday)

 Sem managed to get all the sensors work on the wemos.
 The goal for this afternoon is to connect the wemos to the backend.
 Error handling remains to be done on the backend.
-Here you can see the code where we are reading al the data: \
+Here you can see the code where we are reading all the data: \
 [Wemos reading weather data code](https://gitlab.fdmci.hva.nl/IoT/2021-2022-feb-jun/group-project/teamnl-bmx-windspeed-logging/iot-bmx-team-nl/-/blob/main/Arduino-main/Weahter_station_data___dht22/Weahter_station_data___dht22.ino)